Islands are one of the most interesting settings for a film, and it doesn't even matter if it's a tropical haven or deserted hellhole.

 Travelers, surfers, and cannabis farmers come together to seek this glittering secret coastline where things slowly start to unravel.
 It's trippy, dark, and chock full of thrills.
 The cinematography especially is something to marvel.

-Inspiration was undoubtedly drawn from the classic 1954 novel Lord of the Flies by William Golding, if you’re into that sort of thing.
+Inspiration was undoubtedly drawn from the classic 1954 novel Lord of the Flies by William Golding, if you happen to be a fan of literature.

 2. Cast Away (2000)